Biden and Democrats push for social policy deal this week - The Boston Globe

 Advertisement

-“That’s my hope,” the president said as he departed the White House on Monday for New Jersey, where he planned to promote the social safety net, climate and tax increase package, expected to cost up to $2 trillion.
+“That’s my hope,” the president said Monday as he departed for New Jersey, where he planned to promote the social safety net, climate, and tax increase package, expected to cost up to $2 trillion.

 “It would be very, very positive to get it done before the trip,” he added.